Being Good Stewards of God’s Resources

-This post was written by Dave Helman, CPA.
-He is the Finance Director of CURE International.
+This post was written by Dave Helman, CFO of CURE International.

 You may be surprised to know that—even as a CPA—the daily discipline of maintaining proper accounting records and standards isn’t always the never-ending thrill ride you might expect it to be.
 Don’t get me wrong!
 Numbers are, in fact, quite fun.
 And I’ve always wondered why everyone else doesn’t seem to get as excited as I do by a good ole spreadsheet or analysis.
 To each their own, I guess.